 This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

-It is important to ask questions early in your prenatal course to identify and address any strong differences you may have with your provider when it comes to philosophical differences and beliefs about the labor and delivery process.
+It is important to ask questions early in your prenatal course to identify and address any strong differences you may have with your provider when it comes to beliefs about the labor and delivery process.

 The questions which will be discussed in this article need to be addressed during the last month of pregnancy.
 The reason for this is because the scheduling information for your labor and delivery will be available.